Photo by Didier Weemaels on Unsplash

 This is the excess of assets (re liquid money and investments) over liabilities (which is basically debt).
 It’s important to have more assets than liabilities, and you can get more assets by not going into debt (so hard to do in this day and age), saving money, and investing in property (which can give you a good amount of assets), and or non-brick and mortar investments (such as stocks).

 This is the profit made from the appreciation in value of a capital asset (such as stocks or real estate) over its purchase price.
 If you buy a house at $250,000 (I wish!) and a real estate expert says that it’s worth $350,000, then that’s a capital gain of $100,000.

 6. Canada Revenue Agency (CRA)

-The money monsters!.
-The department of the Canadian government that is in charge of financial affairs such as tax law and a lot of th socio-economic benefits and tax programs in Canada ( such as employment insurance, income tax and GST/HST credit).
-You have to tell them if you get married, divorced, change your last name, if someone dies, or if you move house.
+The money monsters!
+The department of the Canadian government that rules financial affairs such as tax law and a lot of the socio-economic benefits and tax programs in Canada ( such as employment insurance, income tax and GST/HST credit).
+You must tell them if you get married, divorced, change your last name, if someone dies, or if you move.

 8. Credit Card

 Not free money!
 It is a card (most likely given by a bank), which allows you to buy things (both essential and non-essential) on credit.
 There might even be a rewards incentive attached to it (such as cash back, vacation credits, or gifts).

 Again, it’s not free money!
 It is an amount of money (most likely issued by a bank) that you can use for purchases.
 People often use a line of credit to renovate their home.